Before you get down to business, you’ll want to get clued up on how buying one of these sites actually works.

 The second drawdown tends to be 20% of the total balance of the build contract.

-To give you an idea of how the entire payments might typically pan out, the following rules of thumb can be used:
+To give you an idea of how the entire payments might typically pan out, the rules of thumb shown in this table can be used.

 These contracts come in many forms but normally consist of a range of sub-contracts that are managed by either the client or a project manager.
 There might also be a labour only arrangement with the contractor.

 These types of contracts are commonly used in the case of a kitset or relocatable home.

 Lending for a labour only or partial contract is limited to the land value only unless the buildings are already permanently fixed to the land.
 LVR would typically be between 65% - 80% depending on the contract.
 The bank will also include a 10% - 20% contingency as these loans almost always go over budget.